neutron-org/neutron-docs/docs/relaying/icq-relayer-guide.md

 ```

 Notes:
-- `-p 9999:9999` exposes port that allows access to the Relayer's metrics;
+- `-p 9999:9999` exposes the port that allows access to the Relayer's metrics;
 - add keyring passing to the volumes list.
-For example, assing `RELAYER_NEUTRON_CHAIN_HOME_DIR=/keyring` and run the app as:
+For example, assign `RELAYER_NEUTRON_CHAIN_HOME_DIR=/keyring` and run the app as:

 ```
 docker run --env-file .env.example -v /Users/your-user/.neutrond:/keyring -p 9999:9999 neutron-org/neutron-query-relayer